 FACTS ABOUT ORANGUTANS AND PALM OIL

-Why are Orangutans Endangered?
+Why are Orangutans Critically Endangered?

 Palm oil is found in many household products.
 It is used in baked products, chips, chocolate, cosmetics, shampoo, laundry detergent, and many more.
 It is a very efficient crop and it is a source of poverty alleviation and development in many regions.
 It is the irresponsible expansion of palm oil production that contributes to widespread forest destruction and biodiversity loss.